|

 Day 1: Arrival

-Arrival at the Bucharest airport, where we will be picked up and transferred through the spectacular mountains to our guesthouse in Sinca Noua (ca. 3 hours).
-You will receive a welcome drink, a local dinner and will spend the evening with your hosts to prepare the week.
+Fly to Bucharest airport (please be sure to arrive by 16:15), where you will be picked up and transferred through the spectacular Carpathian mountains to our guesthouse in Sinca Noua (ca. 3 hours).
+Receive a welcome drink upon arrival, a great dinner and spend the evening with the staff to prepare the week.

-Day 2 and 3: Trips into the mountains
+Day 2 and 3: Trips over the hills and into the mountains

 After breakfast you will be shown around the farm and introduced to the horses.
-Soon we take off for a first ride along the meadows at the foot of the mountains.
-The hills offer a fantastic view over the area and the meadows invite for some first trot or canter.
-You will be stunned by the variety of wild flowers and we might already come across the first tracks of bears or wild boar.
-We enter on a forest road into the vast forests of the Carpathians and follow a long valley up into the mountains.
-Parts of the forests have never been cut and huge beech and fir trees hem our way.
-After lunch break on a mountain meadow with spectacular view we return in the early evening back to the stable.
-In the evening you will see a video presentation about the research and conservation project, which your hosts carried out over the last 10 years.
+Soon we take off for the first ride along the meadows and through the forests at the foot of the mountains.
+The hills offer a fantastic view over the area and the meadows invite for some first trots and canters.
+You will be stunned by the variety of wild flowers and we often come across tracks of bears or wild boar.
+There are lots of possibilities for canters over the meadows.
+We do our lunch breaks on beautiful meadows with spectacular views and return in the afternoon back to the guesthouse.

 Day 4: Rest for the horses and the history of Transylvania